bmaunde/guidelines/Magento/magento-cloud-setup.md

     export PATH=$PATH:$HOME/.magento-cloud/bin
     . ~/.profile

- You must have write permissions in the directory before you perform the export to  bash profile.
+ You must have write permissions in the directory from which you will run the commands.

 ## Prerequisites
 Before you start setting up your local environment you will need the following: